ichaturvedi/landmark-adversarial-calibration-for-expressions/README.md

 Requirements
 ---
-This code is based on the Deepwalk code found at: https://github.com/MayankSingal/PyTorch-Pixel-Level-Domain-Transfer
+This code is based on the Pixel Level Translation code found at: https://github.com/MayankSingal/PyTorch-Pixel-Level-Domain-Transfer

 Facial Landmarks